pascua28/adhell3/README.md

 - Take the `libs` content and put it to `app\libs` folder in the project

 ## How to build apk
-- Update the source code with `git stash && git pull --rebase && git stash pop` or re-download the source code as a zip file
+- Run the following command in a console to change the current directory to adhell3 folder: `cd adhell3`
-- Run these following commands in a console: <br/>
+- Update the source code retaining your `applicationId` with `git stash && git pull --rebase && git stash pop`<br/>
-`cd adhell3`<br/>
+  (the above "stashes" your changes, downloads the latest sources from gitlab, and then reinstates the modified package name `applicationId`)
-`gradlew clean assembleDebug`
+- Build the apk with the following command `gradlew clean assembleDebug`
 - The generated apk is located in `app\build\outputs\apk\debug`

 ## Prerequisite for using Adhell3
-You need an Enterprise License Key (ELM) in order to use Adhell3. <br/>
+You need an Enterprise License Key (ELM) in order to use Adhell3.<br/>
 You need to enroll as a developer in order to get this license.
 The license can be obtained here: https://seap.samsung.com/license-keys/create/knox_standard_android <br/>
 As for developer, the license needs to be renewed every 3 months.
 Don't forget to revoke the old license key before creating a new one.
 - Enroll as a developer with this link: https://seap.samsung.com/enrollment